UA-113699190-1

 At Qualtranscribe, we’ve worked with researchers from universities around the world.
 Here’s our simple, research-friendly guide on how to prepare your interview recordings for transcription so your analysis is smoother, faster, and more reliable.

-Tip for fieldwork: If you’re in a less controlled setting, try to use directional microphones and sit closer to your participant.
+Tip for fieldwork: If you're in a noisy or unpredictable setting, use directional microphones and sit close to your participant to minimize interference.

 2. Use Reliable Recording Equipment

-Important: Make sure both sides of the conversation are being recorded clearly, especially the participant’s side.
+• Double-check that both sides of the conversation are captured clearly, especially the participant’s voice.

 3. Encourage Clear, One-at-a-Time Speaking